hpcugent/vsc_user_docs/mkdocs/docs/HPC/linux-tutorial/manipulating_files_and_directories.md

     file

 2. Write - For files, this gives permission to write data to the file.
-    For directories it allows users to add or remove files to a directory.
+    For directories, it allows users to add or remove files to a directory.

 3. Execute - For files this gives permission to execute a file as